 Whether you’ve recently experienced a breakup or have been riding the wave as a single person for a while now, inevitably you’ll get back out into the dating world.
-Starting with casual dating is a great way to dip your toes in.

 Casual dating is a fun, low maintenance way to meet new people and learn more about yourself as a partner.

+Do you know how to date in New York City?
 Casual dating is not about committing to anyone long-term necessarily, but rather, it’s about enjoying someone’s company for the time being.

 Unfortunately, the term “casual” can mean different things to different people, which can lead to a sticky situation if you’re not careful.
 To understand what it means to casually date someone, follow this guide: